July 6, 2021 - Notice of Funding Opportunity (NOFO), Administrative Support – American Center in Maldives

 F. FEDERAL AWARD ADMINISTRATION INFORMATION

-Federal Award Notices:
+Federal Award Notices

 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.
 The U.S. government also reserves the right to make an award above the award ceiling.

 G. FEDERAL AWARDING AGENCY CONTACTS